manavm1990/next-app-router-tailwind-mui-starter/README.md

 ## Dev Experience

 It can always be debatable, but there is a `.vscode` with settings and recommended extensions.
-Generally, as you work, once you leave the file it will automatically save 💾, lint (auto-fixes as much as it can) and prettify/format the code.
+Generally, as you work, once you leave the file it will automatically save 💾, lint (auto-fixes as much as it can) and, prettify/format the code.
 The result is much less manual code formatting/correcting.

 ## Animation